bszonye/mosaic-box/README.md

 # mosaic-box
-Boxes &amp; bits for Mosaic
+Boxes &amp; bits for Mosaic: A Story of Civilization